willhooi/inventory-tracker-backend/README.md

 - 📦 Overbuying
 - 😰 Running out of items during peak hours

-Most inventory apps today are built for large businesses — bloated with features, difficult to use, or costly.
+Most inventory apps today are built for large businesses - bloated with features, difficult to use, or costly.

-**This project aims to change that** — offering a clean, simple solution that:
+**This project aims to change that** offer a clean, simple solution that:

 - ✅ Lets users **add and update product stock** easily
 - 🔁 Allows **quick quantity adjustments** after each sale or restock